thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

 Isn't that great?
 Since `this.route.params` is an `Observable` we can simply pass it to any API that takes an observable, making this component entirely stream based!

 Of course, there's way more to cover when it comes to routing.
 We haven't talked about secondary routes or **guards** yet, but we'll do that in our upcoming articles.
 Hopefully this one gives you an idea of what to expect from the new router.
+For a more in-depth article on the underlying architecture, you might want to read Victor's [awesome blog](http://victorsavkin.com/post/145672529346/angular-router)!